nellbrbr/robot-rl/README.md

 # Training & Testing a Quadruped Locomotion Policy with Isaac Lab

+This repo is a slightly modified version of [the official Isaac Lab repo](https://github.com/isaac-sim/IsaacLab), and the associated documentation is [here](https://isaac-sim.github.io/IsaacLab/#).

 ## Installation
 - Confirm that your system meets the minimum requirements for Isaac Sim as described [here](https://docs.omniverse.nvidia.com/isaacsim/latest/installation/requirements.html).
 Note: It is recommended that your GPU has at least 16GB of VRAM for Isaac Lab.
 - Install Isaac Sim and Isaac Lab following [these instructions](https://isaac-sim.github.io/IsaacLab/source/setup/installation/index.html) (substitute **this** repo for the one specified).